filkovaivana1/CIP_FinalPractice_2025/Excercise3.md

 - Using Stream API Filter students whose ID is greater than 20 and collect the filtered results into a Set using Collectors.toSet()
 - Iterate over the Set and print each student's ID, name and age.

 **Expected Output:** The output will display only those students whose IDs are greater than 20

+### Assignment 21: *Extracting Student Names Using Java Streams*

+**Objective:** The purpose of this assignment is to demonstrate the use of Stream API to process object data.

+**Task Description:** Write program that extracts only the names of students from a list of Student objects using the map() operation.

+### Assignment 22: * Filter Long Names Using Java Streams*

+**Task Description:** From given list of names, filter the names with more than 6 characters.
+After storing the result print the filtered list.